Spreadsheet: APLDOT modeling language

-VisiCalc
+VisiCalc for the Apple II

+The concept of spreadsheets became widely known due to VisiCalc, developed for the Apple II in 1979 by VisiCorp staff Dan Bricklin and Bob Frankston.

+Significantly, it also turned the personal computer from a hobby for computer enthusiasts into a business tool.

-Because Dan Bricklin and Bob Frankston implemented VisiCalc on the Apple II in 1979 and the IBM PC in 1981, the spreadsheet concept became widely known in the early 1980s.
-VisiCalc was the first spreadsheet that combined all essential features of modern spreadsheet applications (except for forward referencing/natural order recalculation), such as WYSIWYG interactive user interface, automatic recalculation, status and formula lines, range copying with relative and absolute references, formula building by selecting referenced cells.
-Unaware of LANPAR at the time PC World magazine called VisiCalc the first electronic spreadsheet.
+VisiCalc was the first spreadsheet that combined many of the essential features of modern spreadsheet applications, such as a WYSIWYG interactive user interface, automatic recalculation, status and formula lines, range copying with relative and absolute references, and formula building by selecting referenced cells.
+Unaware of LANPAR at the time, PC World magazine called VisiCalc the first electronic spreadsheet.

 Bricklin has spoken of watching his university professor create a table of calculation results on a blackboard.
 When the professor found an error, he had to tediously erase and rewrite several sequential entries in the table, triggering Bricklin to think that he could replicate the process on a computer, using the blackboard as the model to view results of underlying formulas.
-His idea became VisiCalc, the first application that turned the personal computer from a hobby for computer enthusiasts into a business tool.
+His idea became VisiCalc.

-VisiCalc went on to become the first "killer application", an application that was so compelling, people would buy a particular computer just to use it.
-VisiCalc was in no small part responsible for the Apple II's success.
-The program was later ported to a number of other early computers, notably CP/M machines, the Atari 8-bit family and various Commodore platforms.
-Nevertheless, VisiCalc remains best known as an Apple II program.
+VisiCalc for the Apple II went on to become the first killer application, a program so compelling, people would buy a particular computer just to use it.
+It was ported to other computers, including CP/M machines, Atari 8-bit computers, and the Commodore PET, but VisiCalc remains best known as an Apple II program.

-SuperCalc
+SuperCalc for CP/M

 SuperCalc was a spreadsheet application published by Sorcim in 1980, and originally bundled (along with WordStar) as part of the CP/M software package included with the Osborne 1 portable computer.
-It quickly became the de facto standard spreadsheet for CP/M and was ported to MS-DOS in 1982.
+It quickly became the de facto standard spreadsheet for CP/M.

-Lotus 1-2-3 and other MS-DOS spreadsheets
+Lotus 1-2-3 spreadsheet for IBM PC DOS

-The acceptance of the IBM PC following its introduction in August 1981, began slowly because most of the programs available for it were translations from other computer models.
-Things changed dramatically with the introduction of Lotus 1-2-3 in November 1982, and release for sale in January 1983.
-Since it was written especially for the IBM PC, it had a good performance and grew in popularity.
-Lotus 1-2-3 drove sales of the PC due to the improvements in speed and graphics compared to VisiCalc on the Apple II.
+The introduction of Lotus 1-2-3 in November 1982 accelerated the acceptance of the IBM Personal Computer.
+It was written especially for IBM PC DOS and had improvements in speed and graphics compared to VisiCalc on the Apple II, this helped it grow in popularity.
+Lotus 1-2-3 was the leading spreadsheet for several years.

-Lotus 1-2-3, along with its competitor Borland Quattro, soon displaced VisiCalc.
-Lotus 1-2-3 was released on January 26, 1983, started outselling then-most-popular VisiCalc the very same year, and for several years was the leading spreadsheet for DOS.

-Microsoft Excel